Apo-Abacavir-Lamivudine; Kivexa; Mylan-Abacavir/Lamivudine; Teva-Abacavir/Lamivudine

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- If this drug is stopped because you have an allergy to it, do not restart it.
+- If this drug is stopped because your child has an allergy to it, do not restart it.
 It may not be safe to restart this drug.
+Throw away any of this drug that your child has not taken.
+If you are not sure how to throw away unused drugs, check with your pharmacist.

 - If this drug is stopped for any other reason, do not restart it without talking to the doctor.
 It could be very risky to restart on your own.